boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ![Bing Map Configuration](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/appsettings-Json.png)

-Then, launch your build and you find the bing maps in design panel.
+Then, launch your build and you will find Bing Maps in the design panel.

 ### Bold BI version below 4.1.36